michaelhintz16/cpnt-201-3/README.md

 # About
 * I have 2 logos here one is a ban space shuttle and the other is the dominoes pizza logo i have a default color scheme.
-I created a dark and light color button that changes the background from white to black i aslo changed the default colors from figma on the space shuttl.
+I created a dark and light color button that changes the background from white to black i aslo changed the default colors from figma on the space shuttle.
-the svg logos are in the assets folder.
+the svg logos are in the assets folder. css in the css folder. and the javascript in the javascript folder.

 # ATRIBUTES